naman1402/eigen-bootcamp-assignment-2/othentic.md

 Execution Service - runs performer nodes and is responsible for executing task and generating PoT. this PoT could be result of a calculation, a Zk proof, CID of a JSON on IPFS, etc.

 Validation Service - run attester nodes and is responsible for verifying the validity of a Task execution submitted by a performer.
-Uses validation service API endpoint at /task/validate to verify the proofOfTask
+Uses validation service API endpoint at /task/validate to verify the proofOfTaskgo mo